jolespin/veba/FAQ.md

 #### What is [GenoPype](https://github.com/jolespin/genopype) and why does *VEBA* use it instead of Snakemake or NextFlow?

 `GenoPype` is a solution I developed to meet the needs for my personal pipelines.
 It creates checkpoints, log files, intermediate directories, validates i/o, and everything under the sun.
-Future versions may use `Snakemake` but right now `GenoPype` was designed specifically for *VEBA* and since its inception I've used it as the framework for many production-level pipelines.
+Future versions may use `Nextflow` but right now `GenoPype` was designed specifically for *VEBA* and since its inception I've used it as the framework for many production-level pipelines.

 #### Can I install this via Bioconda?